futomaki-bit/Fruit-Widget/README.md

 - Font is Segoe UI and not the fruit font

 **Calendar:**
-- Calendar cannot display events
+- Cannot display events

 **Music:**
-- Music widget uses iTunes
+- Uses iTunes
-- Music Album Art does not have rounded corners
+- Album Art does not have rounded corners

 **Weather:**
-- Weather does not change background
+- No background change
+- No weather icons